unikraft/summer-of-code-2021/content/en/docs/sessions/07-syscall-shim/index.md

 1. Application program makes a system call by invoking a wrapper function in the C library.
 1. Each system call has a unique call number which is used by kernel to identify which system call is invoked.
-   The wrapper function again copies the system call number into specific CPU registers
+   The wrapper function again copies the system call number into specific CPU registers.
 1. The wrapper function takes care of copying the arguments to the correct registers.
 1. Now the wrapper function executes trap instruction (`int 0x80` or `syscall` or `sysenter`).
    This instruction causes the processor to switch from *user mode* to *kernel mode*.